-The tequila is protected by the Appellation of Origin of "Tequila", under the terms of the Industrial Property Law and according to the statement issued for such purposes.
+The tequila is protected by the Appellation of Origin of "Tequila", under the terms of the Federal Law on the Protection of Industrial Property and according to the statement issued for such purposes.
 The protection granted to appellations of origin starts with the statement issued by the competent authority and the illegal use thereof is sanctioned under the terms of the applicable law.

 The General Declaration of Protection of the Appellation of Origin was issued in 1974 and substituted by the Declaration published in the Official Gazette of the Federation on October 13, 1977.
-According to the Industrial Property Law, the term will be determined by the substance of the conditions giving rise thereto and it will be ineffective with other declaration by the Mexican Institute of Industrial Property (IMPI).
+According to the Federal Law on the Protection of Industrial Property, the term of the Declaration of Protection will be determined by the substance of the conditions giving rise thereto and it will be ineffective with other declaration by the Mexican Institute of Industrial Property (IMPI).